 Accounts Receivable: Credit is extended based on the evaluation of a customer's financial condition and collateral is generally not required.
 Accounts that are outstanding longer than the contractual payment terms are considered past due.
 The Company does not charge interest on past due receivables.
-The Company determines its allowance by considering a number of factors, including the length of time trade receivables are past due, the Company's previous loss history, the customer's current ability to pay its obligation to the Company, and the condition of the general economy and the industry as whole.
+The Company determines its allowance for doubtful accounts by considering a number of factors, including the length of time trade receivables are past due, the Company's previous loss history, the customer's current ability to pay its obligation to the Company, and the condition of the general economy and the industry as whole.
 The Company writes off accounts receivable when they become uncollectible; payments subsequently received on such receivables are credited to the allowance for doubtful accounts.

-The allowance for doubtful accounts activity for the years ended September 30, 2020 and 2019 is as follows:
+The allowance for doubtful accounts activity for the years ended September 30, 2021 and 2020 is as follows:

-Additions Charged Ba lance at to Cos ts and Bala ince at End of Year Ended Begini ing of Year Expe enses Less Write-o ffs Year September 30, 2020 \$ 289,085 \$ \$ - \$ 289,085 September 30, 2019 79,085 210,000 - 289.085
+Additions Balance at (Recoveries) Beginning of Charged to Costs Balance at End Year Ended Year and Expenses Less Write-offs of Year September 30, 2021 \$ 289,085 \$ (209,612) \$ - \$ 79,473 September 30, 2020 \$ 289,085 \$ - \$ - \$ 289,085